 Random violent encounters, shopping sprees, new worlds and races, unlockable ships and configurations, loads and loads of weird and wonderful weapons and tools – there’s so much in FTL that every game has the potential to be dramatically different.
 One could see you managing a tough vessel that employs ion cannons to disable enemy systems and drones to pepper them with lasers.
 Another might inspire you to use mind control to defeat your enemies, or teleporters to fill their ships with your own crew.

 So much can go wrong.
 Sometimes it’s your fault, like when you mess up a fight and end up rapidly attempting to patch up hull breaches and put out fires.
 But sometimes luck just isn’t on your side, like when you agree to help a space station deal with a plague and one of your crew gets sick.
 But every failed attempt is a complete story full of adventures and misadventures, and a great excuse to make another valiant attempt.

 Distant Worlds: Universe

-Another 4X game to add to the list, but really, Distant Worlds is whatever you want it to be, and we were rather taken with it our Distant Worlds: Universe review.
-It's an exploration game where you have one vessel that's part of a massive empire, and you spend the whole time just flitting around the galaxy.
+Another 4X game to add to the list, but really, Distant Worlds is whatever you want it to be, and we were rather taken with it in our Distant Worlds: Universe review.
+It’s an exploration game where you have one vessel that’s part of a massive empire, and you spend the whole time flitting around the galaxy.
 A trade game, where one eye is always on your bank account, while the other is hungrily looking at aliens, searching for good deals and diplomatic opportunities.
 A game where you are the master of everything, sticking your finger in every conceivable pie, from military matters to colonisation.